A Tradition of Success

 Keene State teams have flourished since moving to Division III and the Little East in the 1997-98 season.
 Honored as the top program in the LEC the past eight years and consistently ranked among the top public Division III institutions in New England, Keene State has been perennial contenders for conference championships and made a name for themselves in regional and national competition.

-During this time, the men's cross country squad has twice been national runner-up, men's and women's soccer and softball teams have advanced to NCAA regional finals, and the men's basketball team reached the Elite-8 and Sweet -16 of the NCAA tournament.
+During this time, the men's cross country squad has twice been national runner-up, men's and women's soccer and softball teams have advanced to NCAA regional finals, and the men's basketball team reached the Elite-8 and Sweet-16 of the NCAA tournament.
+The women's basketball team has won a pair of ECAC titles and took home its first LEC tournament title in 2017.

-Regionally, the women's swim team won two New England II-III championships and had its first swimmer qualify for the NCAA meet and Owl teams have won a combined seven ECAC titles, This past season, the women's track team finished fourth at the NCAA indoor and outdoor NCAA championship and produced two national champions.
-The KSC baseball team set a record for wins and claimed its first LEC tournament title, the men's soccer team earned its ninth NCAA berth in the past 11 years while the women's volleyball captured the LEC regular season championship for the first time.
+Regionally, the women's swim team won four New England II-III championships and had its first swimmer earn All-America honors at the NCAA meet and Owl teams have won a combined seven ECAC titles.
+In 2007, the women's track team finished fourth at the NCAA indoor and outdoor NCAA championship and produced two national champions.
+The KSC baseball team set a record for wins and claimed its first LEC tournament title in 2008, the men's soccer team earned its tenth NCAA berth since joining Division III while the women's volleyball captured the LEC regular season championship for the first time in 2008.

 Add multiple regional, and LEC championships, not to mention a growing list of individual track national champions and All-Americans, and it's clear to see that the future is bright for Keene State athletics.